cturvey/RandomNinjaChef/uBloxDiagnosticLogging/README.md

 These are some uCenter (Classic / 21.09) scripts to enable different volumes of diagnostic messages on Rover or Base units depending on your logging capabilities / capacities.
-These represent expectation by uBlox for any analysis of odd / abherent behaviour.
+These represent minimum expectations by uBlox for any analysis of odd / abherent behaviour.

 Basically apply via Tools -> GNSS/Receiver Configuration -> File >> GNSS